 At enrolment, the current clinical profile relating to HIV infection will be collected.
-This will be linked to the encrypted unique identifier (Pseudo-ID) that will allow for linkage through time and to other data sources.
-The data will be reversibly encrypted/scrambled prior to transmission for secure data transfer at the time of enrolment, as well as regular transfer of data thereafter.
+Clinical chart data will be abstracted and entered into a standardized database by the trained OCS data collectors.
+The data collected will include demographic information, information regarding HIV infection (date and location of diagnostic tests), other diagnoses (entered using ICD 9 or ICD 10 codes, laboratory testing data, and medication data.
+At enrolment, all participants are given a participant ID and unique encrypted identifiers (Pseudo-IDs or HASHs).
+Pseudo-IDs allow for linkage through time and to other data sources.
+The data will be reversibly encrypted/scrambled for secure data transfer at the time of enrolment, as well as regular transfer of data thereafter.

 Ideally, retrospective clinical data will date back to the time of the patient's first positive serology, or, alternatively, when the physician from whom the data are collected first saw the HIV-positive individual.
 Using a retrospective approach at baseline will provide a more complete picture of the clinical history of the disease than would be possible with prospective data.
 In particular, it will ensure that data will be available about the clinical manifestations of early HIV infections.
-It is highly desirable that the past demographic, medical, and treatment history collected through the HOOD be carried forward (with patient consent) into the OCS, in order to maintain the value of the large cohort with longitudinal observational data which has been established.
+It is highly desirable that the past demographic, medical, and treatment history collected through the HOOD was carried forward (with patient consent) into the OCS, in order to maintain the value of the large cohort with longitudinal observational data which has been established.